martijnsark/TicTacToe_in_Python/README.md

 I also used icons from icons8 so to credit them here's there link: icons8.com

-this concludes the credits of the first version which included:
+this concludes the credits of the first version:
-- tictactoe.py
-- tictactoe.ipynb
-- the images in the "images" folder

 <br><br>